 How Does Saw Palmetto Work?

 Saw palmetto has been shown to inhibit the production of the enzyme 5-alpha reductase.
 This enzyme converts the male hormone testosterone into dihydrotestosterone, a potent androgen hormone.
-While this hormone plays an important role in male development, it also contributes to many of the problems associated with middle-aged and older men.
+While this hormone plays an important role in male development, it also contributes to many of the concerns associated with middle-aged and older men.

 The conversion of testosterone by 5-alpha reductase typically occurs in the testes, prostate, adrenal glands and hair follicles.
 It is in these same areas that men suffer hair loss, prostate enlargement and the factors that lead to loss of libido.
 By inhibiting and slowing the production of this enzyme, saw palmetto reduces the effects often associated with too much dihydrotestosterone as men age.